-Either way, there’s no point in re-presenting Vajrayana, or adapting it for Westerners: it is out of our hands.
+Either way, the implication is that there is no point in re-presenting Vajrayana, or adapting it for Westerners.
+It is out of our hands.
 The minority of Westerners with a past-lives connection will find their way there.
 Interest is irrelevant and may be superficial.
 What matters is karma.

 Questions for readers

 These are the justifications that I’ve heard.
 Are there others?
 Let me know if I have missed some.